 - Understanding higher education fundraisers in the United States.
 International Journal of Nonprofit and Voluntary Sector Marketing

 - What works at work?
 Towards an integrative model examining workplace campaign strategies.
-Journal of Nonprofit Management and Leadership
+Nonprofit Management and Leadership

 - The public good, productivity and faculty work: Individual effort and social value.
 TIAA Institute Higher Education Series: Understanding Academic Productivity